-Pain News Network is a 501(c)(3) non-profit, independent online news source for information and commentary about chronic pain and pain management.
+Pain News Network is a 501(c)(3) non-profit online news source for information and commentary about chronic pain and pain management.
 Our mission is to raise awareness about chronic pain, and to connect and educate pain sufferers, caregivers, healthcare providers and the public about the pain experience.
-We reach over 100,000 people (unique readers) each month.

-It is estimated that 1.5 billion people worldwide have suffered from chronic pain --- including about 100 million Americans.
+It is estimated that 1.5 billion people worldwide suffer from chronic pain --- including about 100 million Americans.
 Although chronic pain is a common experience, many pain sufferers feel isolated and misunderstood by their doctors, co-workers, family and friends.
 Many also go untreated or under-treated by the healthcare system.

 Our reporters and columnists cover not only the latest research, regulations and treatments for chronic pain, but the many social and financial challenges faced by pain sufferers -- and the remarkable courage they display coping with what is often a lifetime illness.